prettier/prettier/commands.md

 declare const trim: Doc;
 ```

-Trim any whitespace or tab character on the current line.
+Trim all the indentation on the current line.
 This can be used for preprocessor directives.
+Should be placed after a line break.

 ### hardlineWithoutBreakParent and literallineWithoutBreakParent